0-5788719150923125/praxis/README.md

 - a proper and robust DHT
 - central and persistent relay peers, to act as global initial_peers
 - a routing algorithm with multi-hop support (ping -> pang -> pong -> ping)
+- helix, octopi, pyramids
-- multi-layer experts
+- multi-level experts
-- peer validation
+- peer validation (zero knowledge proofs)
 - self-modeling of remote experts

 ## won't do